Pete-J-Matthews/Attribution_Queries/README.md

 ## Executing program

-Simple SQL file that can be ran in your preferred code editor (e.g. Visual Studio Code)
+Simple SQL file that can be ran in your preferred SQL client.

 ## Future Commits